 For maximum flexibility, a virtual sales management training course might work best.
 Most virtual courses can be completed at the trainee’s behest, whenever works with their schedule.

 Seminars are another type of training course.
 While they are great for sharing a lot of information with a large audience, they fall short since most presentations lack some form of hands-on training.
-Still, most sales managers will definitely get some useful information which helps improve their performance if implemented correctly.
+Still, most sales managers will definitely get some useful information that helps improve their performance if implemented correctly.

 Nothing beats hands-on training.
 The best way for your team to learn and hone new skills is through repeated action.
 However, larger training groups or groups with unorthodox schedules are more difficult to find a proper hands-on training course for.
 Sometimes it is up to you to carve out time for your crew to hone their skills and knowledge.
 It might be tedious, but time spent in training is always a good investment.